monero-project/monero-docs/docs/en/running-node/monerod-systemd.md

     chown monero:monero /var/log/monero
     ```

-    Feel free to adjust above to your preferred conventions, just remember to adjust the paths in the `systemd` and `monerod` config files accordingly.
+    Feel free to adjust the above to your preferred conventions, just remember to adjust the paths in the `systemd` and `monerod` config files accordingly.

 3. [Download](../interacting/download-monero-binaries.md) and [verify](../interacting/verify-monero-binaries.md) the archive.

-4. Extract the binaries (adjust filename if necessary):
+4. Extract the binaries (adjust the filenames if necessary):

     ``` Bash
     tar -xvf monero-linux-x64-{{ cli_vers }}.tar.bz2